MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-troubleshoot.md

 ### Common Issues

-Some common issues you might encounter while testing with the Embedding startup tool are:
+Some common issues you might encounter while testing with the Embedding setup tool are:

 #### Using the Embed for your customers sample application